ChristerNilsson/2022-007-StateLab/README.md

 * The total game time is the same, before and after the handicap

 ### Example:
-* You have decided on a game using 3m + 2s, and would like to give away a quarter of your time to the other player
+* You have decided on a game using 3m + 2s, and would like to give away half of your time to the other player
-* Choosing the handicap 15/60, the adjusted times will be 3m45s + 2.5s and 2m15s + 1.5s
+* Choosing the handicap 30/60, the adjusted times will be 4m30s + 3s and 1m30s + 1s
 * Please note, the total time is still 6m + 4s

 ### Handicap Settings